anouskasahoo/anouskasahoo/README.md

 ### Hello.

-I'm a 3rd-year Computer Science and Design student.
 I solve problems by building tools, which then become new problems.
 It’s a cycle.
 I’ve made peace with it.

 I also have a habit of making things look nice.
 This usually means spending three hours adjusting a button by two pixels.
 Productive, I know.